jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-9. Click on the contact link and verify that it takes the user to the contact page.
+9. Click on the contact us link and verify that it takes the user to the contact us page.

     - Outcome: Pass